day8/re-frame/README.md

 like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have  the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
-When their input Signals change, they are automatically rerun, producing new hiccup (fresh DOM!). reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.
+When their input Signals change, they are automatically rerun, producing new Hiccup (fresh DOM!).
+Reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.

 ### React etc.

-Okay, so we have some one way FRP data flow happening here.
-Q: To which ocean does this river flow?
-A: The DOM ocean.
+Okay, so we have some one-way FRP data flow happening here.

+Question: To which ocean does this river flow?

+Answer: The DOM ocean.

 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  --> DOM